Black and African Diaspora Studies

 isaac_saney_BAFD page

-Dr. Isaac Saney is a professor Black Canadian Studies and coordinator of the Black and African Diaspora Studies program at Dalhousie University.
+Dr. Isaac Saney is a professor of Black Canadian Studies and coordinator of the Black and African Diaspora Studies program at Dalhousie University.